 Due to the wide variety of ailments that can cause abdominal pain, not all abdominal discomfort is preventable.
 To lower your chances of developing abdominal discomfort, you can do the following:

-- Maintain a healthy diet of fiber-rich foods
+- Maintain a healthy diet of fiber-rich foods.

-- Exercise regularly and participate in stress reduction activities
+- Exercise regularly and participate in stress reduction activities.

-- Avoid over-eating and obesity
+- Avoid over-eating and obesity.

-- See your primary care physician
+- See your primary care physician regularly.

-- Obtain a screening colonoscopy as directed by your primary care physician
+- Obtain a screening colonoscopy as directed by your primary care physician.

-- Limit alcohol and NSAIDs
+- Limit alcohol and NSAIDs.

 About Digestive Disorders

-The UPMC Digestive Disorders Center cares for a wide range of gastrointestinal conditions and diseases, from diagnosis to treatment.
+The UPMC Digestive Disorders Center cares for a wide range of gastrointestinal (GI) conditions and diseases, from diagnosis to treatment.
+Whether your digestive condition is common or complicated, our experts can help.
 Upon referral from your physician, we coordinate your testing and treatment.
 If you have a complicated condition, we can refer you to one of UPMC’s digestive health centers of excellence.
-Most of our office visits and outpatient procedures take place at UPMC Presbyterian or UPMC Magee-Womens Hospital in Oakland.
-We also provide inpatient care at UPMC Montefiore or UPMC Presbyterian in Oakland.
+Find a GI doctor near you.